Introduction to midPoint Query Language

 givenName != "John"

-You can use round brackets to group logical statements into more readable form.
+You can use brackets to group logical statements for better readability, for example:

 familyName = "Doe" and (givenName = "John" or givenName ="Bill")

-Midpoint performs queries over defined set of objects.
-In GUI, the set is defined by actually opened view.
+Midpoint performs queries over a defined set of objects.
+In GUI, this set is defined by the currently opened view.

-In configuration, the object type must be explicitly specified for the query.
-Not within the query itself.
-See the configuration snippet below.
-The query will select User with name "XYZ".
+In configuration, the object type must be explicitly specified for a query.
+However, not within the query itself.
+See the configuration snippet below in which the query selects User with the name "XYZ".

 <activity>